whatharshcodes/CollBeet-Assistant/README.md

 **Location Of Staffroom**

    ```
-   Where can I find [Department Name] Staff room?"
+   Where can I find [Department Name] Staff room?
    ```

 **Location Of Lab**

    ```
-   Where can I find [Department Name] Lab?"
+   Where can I find [Department Name] Lab?
    ```

 **Location Of Principal Office**

    ```
-   Where can I find Principal's Office?"
+   Where can I find Principal's Office?
    ```

 **Location Of Admin Office**

    ```
-   Where can I find Admin's Office?"
+   Where can I find Admin's Office?
    ```

 **Location Of Cafeteria**

    ```
-   Where can I find Cafeteria?"
+   Where can I find Cafeteria?
    ```

 **Location Of Mess Hall**

    ```
-   Where can I find Mess Hall?"
+   Where can I find Mess Hall?
    ```

 **Location Of Auditorium**

    ```
-   Where can I find Auditorium?"
+   Where can I find Auditorium?
    ```

 **Location Of Security Cabin**

    ```
-   Where can I find Security Cabin?"
+   Where can I find Security Cabin?
    ```

 ---